 - Being Singapore Citizens;

-- Being on payroll for at least 3 months in the qualifying year and receiving Central Provident Fund contributions from the same employer for at least 3 months in qualifying year;
+- Being on the payroll for at least 3 months in the qualifying year and receiving Central Provident Fund contributions from the same employer for at least 3 months in the qualifying year;

-- Receiving at least $50 monthly wage increase;
+- Receiving at least a $50 monthly wage increase;

 - Not being the business owner of the same company.

 However, the following entities are excluded from the Wage Credit Scheme:

 - High Commissions, Embassies, Trade Offices, and Consulate;

 - Unregistered Local/Foreign Entities;